yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 The end result is the same, with no image quality changes–but now FSR can be used while games display the native inline keyboard, for example.

 {{< imgs
-	"./keyboard.mp4| That transparency behind the keyboard wasn’t free"
+	"./keyboard.mp4| That transparency behind the keyboard wasn’t free.
+Right click the video to unmute it"
   >}}

 ### [I AM the applet manager](https://www.youtube.com/watch?v=7ZLS5KNDelI)